-Over time, many CFOs have inspired executives to set and meet financial goals.
+Over time, many CFOs and finance leaders have inspired executives to set and meet financial goals.
 They aspire to new levels each year, and the success of a company hinges upon the CFO’s ability to balance risk and reward.
-You approve budgets to grow the company and implement policies to minimize overspend and waste.
-One way to get those gears in place has taken off in the last few years in the form of expense management platforms.
-In a 2016 survey of 500 CFOs, 50% of companies use a manual process (spreadsheets, pen and paper, homegrown systems), where 35% of businesses have switched to web-based processing, and 15% use an ERP software, with manual users changing to web and cloud-based systems every day.
+You approve budgets to meet company goals and implement policies to minimize waste.
+One way to get those gears in place is the use of expense management platforms.

-As manual expense management goes the way of the dodo, you may want to look inwardly at your current process.
+As manual expense management goes the way of the dodo, you may want to look inward at your current process.
 It may be time to evaluate whether using an automated expense management platform fits your business goals.
-The average processing costs of a single expense drops from $26.63 to $6.85, with non-subscription based companies like Divvy lowering the price even further.
-So what are the immediate benefits, what is the short term and long term cost, and why will manual expense processing exist in the annals of history and hopefully never in an office again?
+The average processing costs of a single expense drops from $26.63 to $6.85, and with non-subscription based companies like Divvy lowering the price even further.

-Rich Veldran, CFO of Dun & Bradstreet, believes that the three pivotal roles that CFOs must perform include:
+Rich Veldran, CFO of Dun & Bradstreet, believes that the three pivotal roles that a Chief Financial Officer must perform include:

 - Making the right investment decisions to drive growth

-- Turning revenue into strong earnings and cash flow through smart resource utilization and cost management
+- Turning revenue into strong earnings and cash flow through smart resource utilization and cost reduction and management

 - Optimizing capital structure in order to make smart, strategic use of generated cash